Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Preliminary

 \subsection{Spiking Neural Network}

-The energy efficiency of SNNs \cite{maass1997networks} possesses the potential to deploy SNNs in edge-device applications.
-Notably, spiking neurons like \textit{Leaky Integrate-and-Fire} (LIF), the basic units of SNN, have demonstrated their efficacy across diverse domains \cite{yao2024spikedriven, su2023deep}.
-Therefore, in this work, we opt for LIF neurons to construct the SNN models for FL, whose calculation paradigm can be described by a series of discrete time equations:
+\textit{Leaky Integrate-and-Fire} (LIF) neuron, widely used in diverse domains \cite{yao2024spikedriven,su2023deep}, is one of the popular spiking neurons utilized to build spiking neural networks, whose computational paradigm is:

-where $\tau, \overline{V}$, and $V_r$ represent the membrane time constant, the firing threshold, and the reset membrane potential, respectively.
+where $\beta, \overline{V}$, and $V_r$ represent the membrane time constant, the firing threshold, and the reset membrane potential, respectively.
 At time step $t$, $I[t]$ is the spatial input, $V[t^-]$ and $V[t]$ are the membrane potential after neuronal dynamics integration and after the trigger of firing separately. $H(\cdot)$ is the Heaviside step function, generating a binary spike when $V[t^-] \geq \overline{V}$.
 Subsequently, $V[t]$ will reset to $V_r$ or remain unchanged otherwise.

-To tackle the non-differentiable issue of Equation~(\ref{equ:heaviside}), some studies \cite{wu2019direct, deng2023surrogate} introduce surrogate functions as alternatives, enabling spatial-temporal back-propagation for training SNNs.
-Specifically, we choose gradients of the arc tangent spiking surrogate function to replace gradients of Equation~(\ref{equ:heaviside}), defined by:
+To tackle the non-differentiable issue of Equation~(\ref{equ:heaviside}), studies \cite{wu2019direct,deng2023surrogate} introduce back-propagation through time (BPTT) with surrogate functions to train SNNs efficiently on GPUs.